red/community/README.md

 people can post demos of things they've written in Red, as well as reusable functions, libraries, and tools for others to use.

 All over the world that are major initiatives to get more and younger children actively programming.
-Red's virtues of small size, syntax that encourages understandable code and its built in GUI will undoubtedly attract children.
+Red's virtues of small size, syntax that encourages understandable code and its built-in GUI will undoubtedly attract children.
 Please bear this in mind when submitting any contributions or chatting about them.

 # Organisation